Lyrric-Gu/DRL/README.md

 # DRL
-personal implementations for DRL algorithms
+Personal implementations for DRL algorithms and solved gym environments.